GothenburgBitFactory/taskwarrior/README.md

 Downstream consumers may use either the static or dynamic library, as they prefer.

+NOTE: on Windows, the "BCrypt" library must be included when linking to taskchampion.

 ## Documentation Generation

 The `mdbook` configuration contains a "preprocessor" implemented in the `taskchampion-cli` crate in order to reflect CLI usage information into the generated book.